2008 United States presidential election in Arkansas: Analysis

 Although former President Bill Clinton, a Democrat, easily carried his home state of Arkansas in 1992 and 1996, the state was largely considered a safe state for McCain.
 Early polls gave McCain a 9-point lead among possible voters on Election Day.
 Although the state was still strongly Democratic at the non-presidential levels, on Election Day, Arkansas voted for McCain by a margin of approximately 20% — ten points better than Bush's showing four years earlier.
-In this election, Arkansas voted 27.12% to the right of the nation at-large.
+In this election, Arkansas voted 27.12% to the right of the nation at large.

-A handful of counties — some of which had not voted for the Republican presidential candidate since Richard Nixon won every county in 1972 — swung safely into the GOP column.
+A handful of counties swung safely into the GOP column.
+Jackson, Lincoln, and Clark counties voted Republican for the first time since in 1972.
+Bradley, Clay, Monroe, Poinsett, Randolph, and Little River counties did so for the first time since 1984, while Hempstead, Mississippi, and Lawrence counties did so for the first time since 1988.
 The Delta county of Jackson, for example, swung from a 14.3-point victory for Democrat Kerry in 2004 to a 16.3-point victory for McCain in 2008.
 Possible factors suggested for such a large swing away from the Democrats was Obama's status as the first African American major-party nominee in a historically segregationist state still dominated by conservative whites, as well as the fact that Hillary Clinton, who once served as First Lady of Arkansas while her husband was Governor, did not receive the Democratic presidential nomination in 2008.
 Polling from the Spring showed Hillary Clinton defeating McCain in a hypothetical match-up in Arkansas.
 Obama became the first Democrat in history to win the White House without carrying Arkansas.

 During the same election, however, freshman Democratic U.S. Senator Mark Pryor faced no Republican opposition, and was reelected in a landslide victory over Rebekah Kennedy of the Green Party.
 The four members of the state's delegation to the U.S. House of Representatives (three Democrats and one Republican) were also reelected with no major-party opposition.
 Republicans, however, picked up three seats in the Arkansas House of Representatives and one Democratic state representative became a Green (he later returned to the Democratic Party in 2009).